iNeedHelpX/squaregoogleaihackathon/README.md

 ## About me

 My name is Julia Pak.
 I'm a 38 year old developer from Toronto, Ontario Canada.
 I have a passion for learning and I love to code!
 I'm always looking for new challenges.
+A bit about my setup:

 * I run on a mac M1, iPhone XS Max and xcode simulator.